 15.)
 University of Washington (Foster)

-The University of Washington’s Foster School of Business is located in Seattle, which is home to a thriving business community; Amazon, Microsoft, Nordstrom, Starbucks and the blossoming startup company scene all make Seattle an excellent location to learn about business.
-At Fosters, students will have an incredible opportunity of accessing local industry leaders and tap into the knowledge they are willing to impart.
+The University of Washington’s Foster School of Business is located in Seattle, which is home to a thriving business community; Amazon, Microsoft, Nordstrom, Starbucks, and the blossoming startup company scene all make Seattle an excellent location to learn about business.
+At Foster, students will have an incredible opportunity of accessing local industry leaders and tap into the knowledge they are willing to impart.
 Offering over 80 elective courses, 5 certificate choices and 7 concurrent degree options, the Foster School of Business allows students to specialize and customize their education in a way that makes for a dynamic learning environment.
 With a blend of courses, internship and project experience, international activities, research projects, and independent study, students at Foster will learn both in the classroom and with hands-on experience everything they will need to know to be successful leaders.

-The MBA program at Foster School of Business is nationally recognized for its excellence in the specialities of both entrepreneurship and accounting.
+The MBA program at Foster School of Business is nationally recognized for its excellence in the specialties of both entrepreneurship and accounting.
 Students at Foster will be able to choose from a full-time MBA program or an evening MBA program, allowing professionals and students both an opportunity at creating a better quality of life for themselves.
-Over 75 senior executives participate in Foster’s Mentor Program and more than 500 executives visit their campus each year to speak with Foster MBA students, allowing students to not only learn from the exceptional Foster faculty, but to also connect with and learn from influential people that have a long-standing career in the industry.
+Over 75 senior executives participate in Foster’s Mentor Program and more than 500 executives visit their campus each year to speak with Foster MBA students, allowing students to not only learn from the exceptional Foster faculty but to also connect with and learn from influential people that have a long-standing career in the industry.
 An education at Foster’s fosters an environment of excellence in leadership.

 - Tuition (Out-of-state): $44,379